Sanalogi/NFCREAD-IOS-Framework-Example/README.md

 ```
 Go to "General -> Frameworks, Libraries and Embedded Content" and make the added frameworks "Embed & Sign"

+Be sure that when adding frameworks: General->Frameworks,Libraries and Embedded content
 ```

 ## 2: Simply add the following line to your Podfile: